foundriesio/docs/source/user-guide/multi-stage-container/multi-stage-container.rst

      hello, world!

 In the second terminal, inspect the image.
-Note that only the needed files are present in the image (``helloworld.c`` is not installed in the final stage):
+Note that only the required files are present in the image (``helloworld.c`` is not installed in the final stage):

 .. prompt:: bash host:~$, auto